 Sun, beaches, cliffs and even more sun!
-That roughly sums up one of the ‘main themes’ of my 6 day holiday (which rimes) in the Algarve region in Portugal.
+That roughly sums up one of the ‘main themes’ of my 6 day- holiday in the Algarve region in Portugal.

 Together with my mom, dad and sister I have explored a few cities, beaches and viewpoints in the Algarve (mainly the Western half).

 And if you’re looking for your next destination, search no more!
 This. is. it!